I'm Honey!

 Remember

-Don’t forget to speak slowly, clearly, and with volume (not shouting).
+Don’t forget to speak slowly, clearly, and with volume (not shouting), and remember the importance of talking with intention to foster understanding.
 Smile while you are engaging with them.
 A face that looks or sounds, alarmed or sad is likely not helpful to anyone.
 Speak without condescension and wait for them to take in what you have said.

 Respect

 Act with grace.
 Don’t remind yourself of how this person has insulted you or hurt you in the past.
 Perhaps the beginning of their illness left them without a filter or changed their personality in unattractive ways.
 Let that go.
 Your compassion transcends any more recent transgressions.
+Be mindful of your own emotions and the other person’s feelings, as this awareness can help foster deeper understanding and connection.
 We are all aging, so act as you wish to be treated: without condescension and with respect.
+Remember, caregiving involves not only physical but also psychological aspects—addressing emotional well-being is essential for both you and your loved one.

 Gratefulness

 Thank your person for taking the time to speak to you.
 Thank their caregiver for making them accessible to you.
 Take a moment to appreciate yourself.
+Maintaining caring connections brings benefit to both you and your loved one, supporting well-being and growth.
+Remember, every effort to connect, no matter how small, does matter and makes a difference.
+By reaching out, you have created a supportive and meaningful relationship or environment.
 Facing aging and illness is hard but the rewards are many.

 I hope this helped you if you have been struggling to communicate with someone you love.
 If you have any questions about building a caring connection, please post them in the comments below.